dockstore/dockstore-documentation/docs/getting-started/getting-started-with-cwl.rst

 version <https://www.commonwl.org/v1.0/CommandLineTool.html#CWLVersion>`__.
 You should label your CWL with the version you are using so that CWL tools that cannot run this version will error out appropriately.
-Our tools have been tested with v1.0.
+Our tools have been tested with v1.0 and v1.1.

 ::